uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Any religious school receiving public funding must be required to teach at least one course on comparative religious studies, which must include a segment on Aboriginal spiritual beliefs and practices.

 #### Calls to Action

 62. We call upon the federal, provincial, and territorial governments, in consultation and collaboration with Survivors, Aboriginal peoples, and educators, to:

-i.
-Make age-appropriate curriculum on residential schools, Treaties, and Aboriginal peoples’ historical and contemporary contributions to Canada a mandatory education requirement for Kindergarten to Grade Twelve students.
+    1. Make age-appropriate curriculum on residential schools, Treaties, and Aboriginal peoples’ historical and contemporary contributions to Canada a mandatory education requirement for Kindergarten to Grade Twelve students.

-ii.
-Provide the necessary funding to post-secondary institutions to educate teachers on how to integrate Indigenous knowledge and teaching methods into classrooms.
+    2. Provide the necessary funding to post-secondary institutions to educate teachers on how to integrate Indigenous knowledge and teaching methods into classrooms.

-iii.
-Provide the necessary funding to Aboriginal schools to utilize Indigenous knowledge and teaching methods in classrooms. iv.
+    3. Provide the necessary funding to Aboriginal schools to utilize Indigenous knowledge and teaching methods in classrooms. iv.
 Establish senior-level positions in government at the assistant deputy minister level or higher dedicated to Aboriginal content in education.
 63. We call upon the Council of Ministers of Education, Canada to maintain an annual commitment to Aboriginal education issues, including:

-i.
-Developing and implementing Kindergarten to Grade Twelve curriculum and learning resources on Aboriginal peoples in Canadian history, and the history and legacy of residential schools.
+    1. Developing and implementing Kindergarten to Grade Twelve curriculum and learning resources on Aboriginal peoples in Canadian history, and the history and legacy of residential schools.

-ii.
-Sharing information and best practices on teaching curriculum related to residential schools and Aboriginal history.
+    2. Sharing information and best practices on teaching curriculum related to residential schools and Aboriginal history.

-iii.
-Building student capacity for intercultural understanding, empathy, and mutual respect.
+    3. Building student capacity for intercultural understanding, empathy, and mutual respect.

-iv.
-Identifying teacher-training needs relating to the above.
+    4. Identifying teacher-training needs relating to the above.
 64. We call upon all levels of government that provide public funds to denominational schools to require such schools to provide an education on comparative religious studies, which must include a segment on Aboriginal spiritual beliefs and practices developed in collaboration with Aboriginal Elders.

 Transforming the education system: Creating respectful learning environments